-CONSULT PERSONAL INJURY SOLICITORS IN CORK, IN CASE OF AN ACCIDENT
+CONSULT PERSONAL INJURY SOLICITORS IN CORK OR MIDLETON, IN CASE OF AN ACCIDENT

 Making a personal injury claim for compensation in Ireland